If your question is not found below, please use contact us for an answer.

 A: Generic medications are just as safe and effective as their brand-name equivalents.
-A generic drug is a medication for which the original manufacturer has lost its patent protection, allowing other companies to produce and sell the exact same medication, bringing in competition and driving down prices.
-Due to strict government regulations, generic medications are, by law, the exact same medicine as the original brand name drug, simply made by another company.
+A generic drug is a medication for which the original manufacturer has lost its patent protection, allowing other companies to produce and sell the same medication, bringing in competition and driving down prices.
+Due to strict government regulations, generic medications are, by law, the same medicine as the original brand name drug, simply made by another company.

-All the drugs supplied by the pharmacies we deal with are government approved in their local jurisdictions.
+All the drugs supplied by the pharmacies we deal with are government-approved in their local jurisdictions.
 The manufacturers the pharmacies buy from follow strict World Health Organization standards for Good Manufacturing Processes (GMP).
 These manufacturing facilities have been approved by one or several of the following agencies:

 A: The World Trade Organization (WTO) treaties between nations protect patents and trademarks.
-India is one of the few nations that selected a protection scheme based upon protection of the manufacturing process (Process Patents) rather than using the more common scheme of protecting the actual product (Product Patents).
+India is one of the few nations that selected a protection scheme based upon the protection of the manufacturing process (Process Patents) rather than using the more common scheme of protecting the actual product (Product Patents).

-As a result, Indian pharmaceutical chemists can legally manufacture and sell drugs that are still patent protected elsewhere if they do so using a process that creates the identical drug through the use of a different process.
+As a result, Indian pharmaceutical chemists can legally manufacture and sell drugs that are still patent protected elsewhere if they do so using a process that creates an identical drug through the use of a different process.

 A: Simply put, our competitors are marking-up the medicine more.
 Through us, you receive the very same medicine, made by the same Indian manufacturers, and in many cases, even dispensed by the same overseas pharmacy.
 Many of our competitors have chosen to take advantage of the customer and charge way more for the drugs than would be justified by their wholesale costs.
 Our competitors put profits first, whereas we put the customer first.
 Our competitors grab as much profit as they possibly can, knowing that you’ll pay it because it is still cheaper than US brand-name prices.
 We make a modest profit with the simple goal of helping as many people as possible live longer, healthier lives.